 Residents do not need to be full-time creatives, or to earn their primary living from their creative work.
-Rather, they need simply to be passionate about, and show a sustained committed to, their creative pursuits and have a demonstrated need for live/work space.
+They simply need to be passionate about, and show a sustained committed to, their creative pursuits and have a demonstrated need for live/work space.

 How will residents be selected?

 The resident selection process will be designed through community input using the model pioneered by Artspace, and will be adapted to reflect the unique needs and cultural landscape of Santa Fe.

 Ultimately, we envision that resident selection will be carried out by the residents themselves and will be representative of the range of people from all backgrounds in our community, with a particular focus on underserved populations that meet the income guidelines.
 The project will also host workshops in the lead-up to the opening of the housing to make sure that people from underserved groups are prepared with the paperwork needed to successfully complete an income certification.

 What about artists with families?
 Will there be family units available?

 Yes!
 Over 50% of the project will be comprised of two and three-bedroom units that will be able to serve families with children.

 How does this project fit in with other affordable housing initiatives?